UW-Hydro/VIC/README.txt

 	  AR_406: Multiply aerodynamic resistance by 10 for latent heat calculation but NOT for sensible heat, and do NOT apply stability correction, as in VIC 4.0.6 and earlier.
+		  Additionally, use surface aero_resist for ET when no no snow in canopy.
+	  AR_406_LS: Multiply aerodynamic resistance by 10 for both latent and sensible calculations, but do NOT apply stability correction.
+Additionally, use surface aero_resist for
+		  ET when no no snow in canopy.
 	  AR_406_FULL: Multiply aerodynamic resistance by 10 for both latent and sensible calculations, but do NOT apply stability correction.
+Always use canopy aero_resist for ET.
 	  AR_410: Apply stability correction but do not multiply by 10, as in VIC 4.1.0.
+Always use canopy aero_resist for ET.
 	  AR_COMBO: Apply stability correction and multiply resulting resistance by 10.
+Always use canopy aero_resist for ET.

 	VIC 4.1.0 differed from VIC 4.0.6 (and earlier) in the computation of aerodynamic resistances in snow-filled canopy.
-This new option allows backwards-compatibility with both of these model versions, as well as the new "406_FULL" and "COMBO" options, for comparison.
+This new option allows backwards-compatibility with both of these model versions, as well as the new "AR_406_LS", "406_FULL" and "AR_COMBO" options, for comparison.
 The default is set to AR_410.